breni-tiber/d20_magically_numbered/README.md

 Throughout the code as well as in the listings below the fairly common d20 spindown die (20 neighbours 19, 16, and 13) is used as a reference point.
-The first listing for example has to be interpreted such that the faces surrounding 20 on a spindown (19-11) are should be relabeled as _4_, 5, 9, _14_, 3, 2, _13_, 10, 6.
+The first listing for example has to be interpreted such that the faces surrounding 20 on a spindown (19-11) should be relabeled as _4_, 5, 9, _14_, 3, 2, _13_, 10, 6.
 Numbers in italics (4, 14, 13) share an edge with 20 while the others share only a point with 20.

-Here are all 78 configurations satisfying the above conditions:
+Here are all 78 configurations satisfying the above two conditions:

 1, 17, 16, 12, 7, 18, 19, 8, 11, 15, 6, 10, 13, 2, 3, 14, 9, 5, 4, 20